pcolby/cycliq/README.md

 be four times faster, since 4 is nearest power of two to 5.

-Also note, that since speeding up the audio (while keeping the original pitch) requires re-encoding the audio, lossless audio is not possible in this mode.
+Also note, that since speeding up the audio (while keeping the original pitch) requires the audio to be re-encoded, lossless audio is not possible in this mode.
 In this case the script defaults to AAC (the same default specified for MP4 output in the [Audio](#Audio) secition above) though a lossless output codec, such as LPCM, can still be specified by the `AUDIO_FLAGS` variable if desired.